ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 a reply, editing a previous message, deleting an earlier message, and read receipts are all typically modeled as another message with different properties.

-This document describes the semantics of a message container, which contains a message ID and timestamp and represents most of these previously mentioned messages.
+This document describes the semantics of a message container, which can represent most of these previously mentioned message types.
 The container typically carries one or more body parts with the actual message content (for example, an emoji used in a reaction, a plain text or rich text message or reply, a link, or an inline image).